MicrosoftDocs/azure-stack-docs/azure-stack/mdc/mdc-overview.md

 # Modular Datacenter overview

-The Azure Modular Datacenter (MDC) is based on Azure Stack Hub.
-The MDC is a portable, rapidly deployable datacenter appropriate for supporting large-scale combat operations in temporary and fixed command posts.
+Azure Modular Datacenter (MDC) is based on Azure Stack Hub.
+MDC is a portable, rapidly deployable datacenter appropriate for supporting large-scale combat operations in temporary and fixed command posts.

 Azure Stack Hub is a horizontally and vertically scalable solution that provides multitenant, native hybrid cloud capabilities for information as a service (IaaS) and platform as a service (PaaS) services to environments at the edge.
 Azure Stack Hub supports a variety of modular scenarios for temporary and fixed command posts and expeditionary forces.

 Azure Stack Hub is an integrated hardware and software appliance that's commercially available in a variety of capacities based on scaling through node scale-units.
 Azure Stack Hub is available with extensions, which include general-purpose graphics processing unit (GPU)-enabled configurations and expandable external storage.

-## Use the MDC
+## Use MDC

 Azure Stack delivers on four core principles that are consistent with and extend Azure's capabilities for modular edge scenarios.